KwakKyungIn/KwakKyungIn/README.md

 ## 🧭 Developer's Compass

-> Real-time, high-stress, multi-threaded —
-> That’s the kind of environment I’m training for.
->
-> Every commit in this GitHub reflects one truth:
+> This GitHub is a record of steady learning and improvement.
-> I'm not just learning to code.
+> I'm focused on understanding systems deeply — not just writing code,
+> but building things that actually work and scale.

+> Each commit here is a step toward becoming a better system engineer.
-> I'm learning to architect, to debug, to optimize, and to deliver.
+> I’m learning to think in terms of architecture, performance, and reliability.

 ---